-Konstantina is a Senior Associate at Geradin Partners.
+Konstantina is a Partner at Geradin Partners.
 Before joining the firm, Konstantina was Senior Legal Counsel at the European Broadcasting Union (EBU).

 While at the EBU, Konstantina acquired significant experience in a wide range of matters that concern audiovisual markets and the platform economy.
 She led two expert groups that focus on online platform regulation, the reform of competition rules to make them fit for digital markets, and the funding and remit of public service media.

 Konstantina has worked extensively on antitrust issues arising from the acquisition of premium content, unilateral platform practices, State aid control in the broadcasting sector, and regulatory matters concerning the distribution of media content.
 She has guided the EBU’s work on the platform-to-business Regulation and the Digital Markets Act proposal, regularly engaging with EU policymakers in those areas.

 Konstantina is also a lecturer at the University of Sheffield and an extramural fellow at the Tilburg Law and Economics Centre.
 In 2020, she was appointed to a scientific council to advise the Greek government on data policy issues.